Hindu temple: Temples outside Asia

 Many members of the diaspora from the Indian subcontinent have established Hindu temples outside India as a means of preserving and celebrating cultural and spiritual heritage abroad.
 Describing the hundreds of temples that can be found throughout the United States, scholar Gail M. Harley observes, "The temples serve as central locations where Hindus can come together to worship during holy festivals and socialize with other Hindus.
 Temples in America reflect the colorful kaleidoscopic aspects contained in Hinduism while unifying people who are disbursed throughout the American landscape."
 Numerous temples in North America and Europe have gained particular prominence and acclaim, many of which were built by the Bochasanwasi Akshar Purushottam Swaminarayan Sanstha.
 New Jersey and New York City have developed an exceptional variety of Hindu temples.
 The Ganesh temple of Hindu Temple Society of North America, in Flushing, Queens, New York City, is the oldest Hindu temple in the Western Hemisphere, and its canteen feeds 4,000 people a week, with as many as 10,000 during the Diwali (Deepavali) festival.
 Meanwhile, the Om Sri Sai Balaji Temple in Monroe Township, Middlesex County, New Jersey, hosts the largest indoor Hanuman statue in the Western Hemisphere, embellished by a laser lighting display portraying the Ramayana and Hanuman's heroic accomplishments in this epic Hindu story.

+The northernmost Hindu temple in the world is the Sri Ganesha Temple of Alaska in Anchorage.
+The other northernmost Hindu temples are found in the Nordic countries: the Norway Hindu Culture Center in Oslo, the Hindu Mandir Society Stockholm in Helenelund, Sollentuna Municipality, and the Finland Eswarar Temple in Paippinen, Sipoo.

 New York/New Jersey

-The Ganesh temple of Hindu Temple Society of North America is the oldest Hindu temple in the Western hemisphere, in Flushing, Queens, New York City.
+The Ganesh temple of Hindu Temple Society of North America is the oldest Hindu temple in the Western Hemisphere, in Flushing, Queens, New York City.

-Swaminarayan Akshardham in Robbinsville, New Jersey, U.S., is the world's third-largest Hindu temple and the largest and most-visited Hindu temple outside Asia.
+Swaminarayan Akshardham in Robbinsville, New Jersey, U.S., is the world's second-largest Hindu temple and the largest and most-visited Hindu temple outside Asia.